Small Business Portal

 - Certify My Business - The online self-certification form for COVID compliant businesses is now open on the Pennsylvania COVID website: https://www.pa.gov/covid/business-unites/certify-my-restaurant/

 The Federal Government passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act on March 27.
 Portions of this Act are intended to assist business owners with current needs.
-The CARES Act programs will be administered through the Small Business Administration.
+The CARES Act programs will be administered through the U.S. Small Business Administration (SBA).
 The CARES Act represents more than $376 billion in relief for small businesses.

-- This advance will provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
+This loan will provide economic relief to small businesses and non-profit organizations that are currently experiencing a temporary loss of revenue.

 PRIVATE RESOURCES AND GRANTS